-Figure 4.2 Age range for cervical cancer development
+Figure 4.2 Age range for cervical cancer development Source: field data, 2019.

 The assessment on the level of knowledge on risk factors of respondents on cervical cancer was average as showed in Table 4.5 majority of the respondents 64.3% had an average.
 However, only 8% had high knowledge level on risk factors of cervical cancer.
+The assessment was made from the total number of respondents that were able to indicate correctly the risk factors of cervical cancer.
+Respondents who scored between 9 -11 were marked high and 5-8 as average.
+With 0 - 4 as low.